Updated: 3 days ago

 Social insurance bankruptcy: $126 trillion in unfunded social security and Medicare promises alone!
 Did the retirees pay for it?
 No!
 They did not pay enough!
 And a large share of what they did pay went to “the poor” in these redistributive social insurance schemes that they entrusted.

 Welfare and transfers unopposed: any attempt at curbing the $3 trillion transfer monstrosity is met with hysteria and paranoia.
-There is no political willpower to reconfigure valuation of the basics of living, to make it cheaper, and stop inflating it with subsidies.
+There is no political willpower to reconfigure valuation of the basics of living.
+If they stopped stop inflating cost of living with subsidies, perhaps low income citizens could afford the dignity of self-sufficiency.

 Pension scams: In private corporate stock options (ESOP), if the company can’t deliver on the promises, the workers get nothing.
 It’s a perq.
 It’s not a promise.
-Pensioners apparently think they’re more special than private workers, elite, floating above us all like angels.
-They can promise themselves riches and then consign everyone’s children to debt serfdom in order to maintain the scam.
+Pensioners apparently think they’re more special than private workers, floating above us like angels.
+They can promise themselves riches in retirement and then consign everyone’s children to debt serfdom in order to maintain the scam.

 Pension funds across the US are going broke, and they are robbing our children to protect the lie.
 Imagine if private corporations could force you to pay their retirees for the empty promises they made to themselves.